bnnm/wwiser/doc/WWISER.md

 Sometimes unused `.wem` (not referenced by any bank) exist too, so keep an eye to move manually.
 It's not unusual that banks and wems have this kind of unfinished stuff.

+### Unreachables
+Rarely a music track may define `.wem` that it can't access.
+This seems possible in Wwise by making a "switch track" and defining .wem variations per state but then disabling the "switch" mode.

+Currently there is no way to know this other than opening the affected `.txtp` and see if it has `#unreachable` (to be improved).
+It's marked to the *cleaner* option doesn't remove those `.wem`.

 ### Dupes and name order
 Some Wwise events and variable combos end up generating the same results, like paths point to the same thing, or simply repeated commands like `play_bgm01` and `play_bgm01_ex` that end up being the same song. *wwiser* automatically ignores duplicates.